alexwlchan/scripts/macos/README.md

         "description": "set the accent colour, as configured in the Appearance settings", },
     {
+        "usage": "set_finder_comment PATH COMMENT",
+        "description": "Set the Finder comment of a file, which will be indexed by Spotlight for searching" },
+    {
         "usage": "sterilise [PATH]",
         "description": "alias for <code>xattr -d com.apple.quarantine</code>"
     },